ravenac95/pippy/README.rst

     ~/.pippy
         packages/
-            source/ # <- stores the sources for packages package-name/
+            some.pypi.index.domain/ <- to deal with package indexes source/ # <- stores the sources for packages package-name/
                         .. tons of zips/tars ..
                     package-name/
                     package-name/
                 cpython/ # <- stores builds for cpython 2.5/    # <- stores builds for python 2.5
                         package-name/
                             .. tons of tars ..
                     2.6/    # <- for python 2.6
                     ... more python versions ...
                 pypy/ # <- stores builds for pypy
                 ... more implementations ...

 The CLI currently only accepts one argument, a pip requirements file::